GoodnessFx/GatePass/README.md

 # GatePass

-GatePass is a comprehensive, blockchain-inspired event ticketing platform that revolutionizes how events are created, managed, and attended.
+GatePass is a  blockchain-inspired event ticketing platform that revolutionizes how events are created, managed, and attended.
 Built with modern web technologies, it provides a seamless experience for both event organizers and attendees without traditional authentication barriers.

-## ✨ What's New

-- Login, Signup, and Splash screens
-- True previous-page navigation across the app via an internal history stack
-- Landing “How It Works” expanded with Jobs, Communities, and Web3 wallet connection
-- Beginner Guide card added with a clear external tutorial link and quick wallet connect
-- Light theme readability improvements for hero text and muted content
-- Polished layout and spacing so cards don’t visually overlap across breakpoints

-Key references:
-- Navigation and back button: `src/App.tsx:367-376`
-- Landing layout and new sections: `src/components/LandingPage.tsx:200-303`
-- Payment gateways: `src/utils/payments/gateways.ts`

 ## 🎯 Core Features